10 tips in how to prepare your stuff for self storage

 2. Research Storage Restrictions

 Not everything is safe for storage.
 Figure out what can and can’t be stored inside your storage unit.
 Most storage facilities will provide you with a list of restricted items, but if they don’t, be sure to ask for a one.
 Some examples of items that are not suitable for storage may include gasoline, fertilizer, paint, chemicals, explosives, propane tanks, and narcotics.
-A general rule of thumb is “if it’s flammable, it probably shouldn’t be in a storage unit.
+A general rule of thumb is if it’s flammable, it probably shouldn’t be in a storage unit.
 Other items that shouldn’t be kept in a storage unit include perishable items such as food, medicine, and plants.
 Learn more about items that you shouldn’t store in a storage unit.

 3. Create an Inventory of the Items You Plan to Store